jundalisay/superb/content/en/social/economics/principles/part-4/chapter-07.md

 ![DCTI Tool](/graphics/econ/dcti.jpg)
 <!-- ![](https://sorasystem.sirv.com/charts/dcti/val.png) -->

 It will go with Pool Clearing to filter out currency attacks.
 It can prevent capital flight by establishing a gold standard after the industries of all member countries are known.
-Unlike Basic Universal Revenue and the Economic Table which can only be used with Pantrynomics, the DCTI (as well as the Grain Index and Purchasing Power) can be used by Economics.
+Unlike Basic Universal Revenue and the Economic Table which can only be used with Superphysics, the DCTI (as well as the Grain Index and Purchasing Power) can be used by Economics.

 It will go with Indicators to check whether the economy is going with [the Eagle](/social/economics/principles/eagle).
 Is a society growing sustainably as it moves forward, giving revenue to wage-earners, profit-earners, rent-tax-earners, and donation earners?
 Or is most of the revenue going to banks, government agencies, and tech companies while starving the rest?